alexmyczko/ruptime/README.md

 ## Never heard of ruptime, what does it look like?

-The output shows how long the system has been up, the number of  users currently on the system, and the load averages.
+The output shows how long the system has been up, the number of  users currently on the system, and the load averages[^6].
 The load average numbers give the number of jobs in the run queue averaged over 1, 5 and 15 minutes.

 ```